rsalinas/rsalinas.github.io/_posts/2015-11-29-cec-client-omxplayer-raspberrypi.md

 We could also  always run `tm -wt omxplayer ...` or have an alias for that.

+## Configuring the televisor

+You have to set up your televisor so that it will use CEC with your Raspberry Pi.

 ## Future work

 A nice feature would be to just launch cec-client while we are running omxplayer.
 This would save some processor time while we are not using it, and also it would not interfere in case we use other CEC clients in the RPi.
+The challenge here is to cleanly kill this script (including its two coprocesses) when omxplayer ends.